ganmor/backbone-infinite-scroll/README.md

 - You can not add elements in the middle of the list while scrolling. ( You would loose you scroll position )
 - You cannot go back to a previous scroll position easely.
+- Backone infinite-scroll does not take care of fetching the data, you'll have to do this yoursel

 How it works